b-tocs/abap_btocs_ollama/README.md

 1. Some Ollama API features are not implemented yet
 2. The performance of the webservice depends on your AI backend.
 In local environment the performance is bad...
 3. There is currently no data center experience for optimal conditions for the container and parallel requests
+4. Known issues with backward compatibility.
+Will be fixed soon...

 ## FAQ